Mathef/docs-4-ai/crawl4ai_docs.md

 can help you avoid detection by web servers or simulate different browsing environments.

-Here\'s how to set a custom user agent:
+Here's how to set a custom user agent:

 ```